paluka/integrity-ethereum-smart-contracts/README.md

 # Integrity System - Ethereum Smart Contracts

-Ethereum smart contracts that upload documents or files to the blockchain and verify their integrity.
+Upgradable Ethereum smart contracts that upload document or file representations to the blockchain and verifies their integrity.

 ## Technology

 - Truffle
 - Solidity
+- OpenZeppelin

 Erik Paluka.
 2022